theo07/MLPNeuralNetwork/README.md

 See pages 6-10 from the following paper: https://arxiv.org/pdf/1506.00019.pdf

-Jupyter Notebook is used to run the experiment, hence if script is open sample output can be seen.
+**Jupyter Notebook is used to run the experiment, hence if script (MLPExperiment.ipynb) is open sample output can be seen.**

 MLP built with TensorFlow 1.2.0 and Python 3.5.3 through anaconda3